Lower Secondary (ages 12 to 15)

 The holistic plan underlines the interdependency of everything that surrounds us instead of breaking learning up into small disciplines, and it is an approach that supports the moral, social and personal development of each student.

-The focus for the adolescent students is on the development of the personality, on moral and social development and their preparation for participation in society as future adults, both through theoretical knowledge and practical experience.
+The focus for adolescent students is on the development of the personality, on moral and social development and their preparation for participation in society as future adults, both through theoretical knowledge and practical experience.

 Social and economic independence the third plane of development.